 Internet Protocol Television, commonly referred to as IPTV, is a system through which television services are delivered using the Internet protocol suite over a packet-switched network such as the Internet, instead of being delivered through traditional terrestrial, satellite signal, and cable television formats.
+Unlike cable TV and satellite TV, which rely on wired and real-time broadcasting methods respectively, IPTV uses the Internet to provide streaming.
 This technology has revolutionized the way we consume media, offering a more interactive and personalized experience to users.
-In the context of cybersecurity, understanding IPTV is crucial as it opens up a new front for potential cyber threats.
+Cable TV and satellite TV are increasingly seen as outdated due to their rigid content availability and lack of on-demand options compared to the flexibility of IPTV.

 As we delve into the world of IPTV, we will explore its various facets, including its architecture, types, advantages, and potential security risks.
 We will also look at the measures that can be taken to secure IPTV systems from cyber threats.
 This comprehensive glossary entry aims to provide a thorough understanding of IPTV and its relevance in the field of cybersecurity.